CognitiveProgrammer/CplusPlus_SmartPointer/Module2_unique_ptr/README.md

 ### 2.4 The Move Semantics : Transferring unique_ptr<> Ownership

 *Its possible to transfer the ownership using std::move().
-However once std::move() is called then moved pointer will no longer hold the ownership.
+However, once std::move() is called then moved pointer will no longer hold the ownership.
 To understand look at the example code below*

 ```
 int main() {